turbo-sim/turboflow/_sources/source/tutorials/design_optimization.rst.txt

 Plot velocity triangles
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This function plots the velocity triangles at each plane of the turbomahcinery.
+This function plots the velocity triangles at each plane of the axial turbine.
 The plot is initialized by providing the plane specific data from the solution of optimization problem:

 .. code-block:: python